Leave a Reply Cancel reply

 On September 7th and shortly after Pelosi and Schumer decided to be nonpartisan and help Republicans who still had an ounce of decency to pass hurricane Harvey aid and set a new National Debt Limit, I wrote about the inherent dangers of being so magnanimous.
 Lets face it, during the Obama 8 years, Republicans made it a vow even before he took office to oppose everything coming from the other side of the aisle even refusing to participate in committee meetings.
 The ACA passed by Democrat votes only.

-The danger with being nonpartisan with Republics and passing good things which are beneficial to the constituency is you allow Republicans afterwards to concentrate on issues which will not favor the constituency or Democrats.
+The danger with being nonpartisan with Republicans and passing good things which are beneficial to the constituency is you allow Republicans afterwards to concentrate on issues which will not favor the constituency or Democrats.
 Passing hurricane aid and a new debt limit did allow Republicans to get back to the more partisan effort of defunding the ACA and more money for the already rich through tax reform.
 The two are interlinked.
 The repeal passes funding for tax reform.

 Angry Bear wrote on September 7 about the danger inherent in helping Repubs, wrote again on September 13 about Republicans being confident on defunding the ACA and its impact, again on September 15 about trusting Trump and Republicans with a hand-shake-deal, and last week on September 21 when Kimmel called Cassidy out as a liar and Krugman, other columnists, and blogs finally woke up to the impending danger of the Graham – Cassidy Bill.

-Angry Bear called it early in the month on Republican treachery.
+Angry Bear called it early in the month on Republican treachery to defund the ACA.
 The vote will be this week before the 30th.
 I do not trust McCain.
 Hopefully, I am wrong on McCain.

 Older Healthcare Insurance History

-I thought this may be interesting as we wait for the Senate to take up the Graham – Cassidy Healthcare Insurance Bill which will defund the ACA if passed this week.
+I thought this comment by a blogger was interesting to read as we wait for the Senate to take up the Graham – Cassidy Healthcare Insurance Bill which will defund the ACA if passed this week.
 I wander the blogosphere and I run into some interesting people from time to time.
 This particular commenter had a wealth of knowledge on healthcare insurance going back a ways.
 I have captured the commenter’s words to present them to Angry Bear.
 Hope you enjoy them.

 “When, early in our adventures in managed care, I was marketing for clients like Sisters of Providence, who were attempting to set up their own managed care, non-profit PPO (which ultimately they did not see to completion), in the late 1980s, health care insurance was still non profit.